 He who overcomes will inherit these things, and I will be his God and he will be My son.
 Revelation 21:7 (NASB)

 Verse 7 is a repeat.
 It repeats verse 6 in a different way.
-The overcomers are people who have drank the water of life.
+The overcomers are people who have drunk the Water of Life.
 Who is an overcomer?
 1 John 5:5 answers the question.

 Who is the one who overcomes the world, but he who believes that Jesus is the Son of God?
 1 John 5:5 (NASB)